 The Household Pulse Survey reported 63 million adults last year experienced difficulty covering basic household expenses such as food, rent or mortgage, car payments, and medical expenses.
 Job loss and pay cuts have put many Americans in precarious financial situations, and as a result, it has affected spending decisions.
 In April 2020, U.S. unemployment was at a record high of 14.7 percent, a level we haven’t seen since the 1930s.
-Given this information, holiday marketing will be tough–it’s difficult for any brand, no matter how essential their product may be, to ask consumers to spend their hard-earned money with them during these trying times.
+Given this information, holiday marketing strategies must evolve—it’s difficult for any brand, no matter how essential their product may be, to ask consumers to spend their hard-earned money with them during these trying times.

 Keep Your Current Customer Base and Attract New Customers

 We saw many brands play it safe last year, sticking to an empathetic script that leaned hard into generic sentiments of “being there for you during these unprecedented times” paired with solemn piano music.
 Consumers found it difficult to distinguish these generic ads from one another.
 And although these brands deployed their COVID-appropriate ads with good intentions, taking the safe route ultimately failed to convert for them.
 Advertisements that focused too much on emotional pandemic messaging that had nothing to do with goods and services lost an opportunity to create an emotional connection to the brand itself.
-Effective holiday marketing requires balancing the consumer’s emotions in the current situation and building positive associations around brand positioning with a clear call to action.
+Effective holiday marketing strategies require balancing the consumer’s emotions in the current situation and building positive associations around brand positioning with a clear call to action.